Var - Provence / France

 Tree-top adventure - Head for Aoubre, the woodland adventure centre with tree-top walks, zip lines, an animal park and a butterfly garden.

 Renowned for its food, Provence is a food-lovers' dream.
-From rustic Provençale dishes to fine dining, you’ll be spoilt for choice in and around Cotignac.
+From rustic Provençale dishes to fine dining, you’ll be spoilt for choice in and around the village of Cotignac.

 Hotel du Cours, Cotignac - Enjoy lunch from as little as €13.50 and dinner from €19.
 Expect rustic Provençale cooking and efficient service.
 More info

 Le Clos des Vignes, Cotignac - Fine dining in the middle of a vineyard with tables outside in good weather.
 Set menu €43.

 Le Temps de Pose, Cotignac - This delightful restaurant in the Place de la Mairie has outside tables, some of which are shaded by a tree.
 It’s a great place to people-watch!
 Expect good home-made food at reasonable prices.